 Opelousas also offers a myriad of churches, each steeped in a rich history that can add new depth to your spiritual journey.
 The St. Landry Parish Catholic Church founded in 1770 by French Capuchin friars, features distinctive red brick.
 It is open for tours by appointment, as well as its cemetery, which is the final resting place of old prominent families as well as Napoleonic general Garrigue de Flaugeac.
 The Catholic influence in Opelousas also extends to the Holy Ghost Catholic Church, founded in 1920 and is home to the largest black Catholic congregation in the United States.
 The Treasures of Opelousas, a group affiliated with Holy Ghost, created the first Zydeco Festival in Plaisance in 1982.
 This grass roots effort gave birth to zydeco festivals all over the world.

 While Opelousas is the home of zydeco, Grand Coteau is the site of a miracle.
-Nestled in a copse of sprawling oaks is the site of the only recorded, Vatican-approved miracle in the United States.
-Learn the story of Mary Wilson, who in 1866 was healed by St. Joseph Berchmans with 500 witnesses present.
+Nestled in a copse of sprawling oaks is the site of the miraculous cure of a member of the Religious of the Sacred Heart.
+Learn the story of Mary Wilson, who in 1866 was healed by St. John Berchmans, thereby leading to his canonization.
 A shrine to the saint is erected on the spot and is open for tours by appointment.